 The average weight of a Maine Coon is between 12 to 18 pounds.
 Males top out on the higher end, averaging between 13 to 18 pounds, while females are closer to 8-12 pounds.

+But what actually is the Maine Coon size comparison to a dog?
 Despite being known as the biggest domestic cat in the world, though, the Maine Coon is still smaller than the average medium-sized dog, which weighs between 40-60 lbs on average.

-Comparison to Certain Dog Breeds
+Maine Coon Size Comparison to Certain Dog Breeds

+When evaluating Maine Coon size comparison to dogs it’s important to consider the dog breed you’re comparing it to.
 To help put the comparison in perspective, here are the average sizes of a few well-known dog breeds (keep in mind that the average Maine Coon size is 12-18 lbs):

 - Labrador Retriever: 55-80 lbs